 British Columbia’s west coast offers endless places to explore by boat.
 From the Gulf Islands, Desolation Sound, and the Broughton’s, to Nootka Sound and Quatsino Sound, there are endless options for your boating adventures!
-Amongst all these fantastic options is lesser known Hesquiat Harbour in Clayoquot Sound.
+Amongst all these fantastic options is lesser known Hesquiat Harbour in Clayoquot Sound, the home of Cougar Annie’s garden.

 Hesquiat Harbour was the home of Ada Annie Rae-Arthur, better know as Cougar Annie (June 19, 1888 to April 28, 1985).
 Cougar Annie was a pioneer who settled on a remote homestead in Clayoquot Sound.
 Over the years Cougar Annie killed around 62 cougars and 80 black bears, defending her garden, goats and chickens.
 Cougar Annie’s garden is one of British Columbia’s oldest rural gardens that dates back over 100 years.